Parametric evolution, addition of boundstates and generalised Lax hierarchies: Introduction

 The Korteweg-deVries (KdV) equation was first discovered in the study of water waves.
 The KdV and the related equations with higher order nonlinearity, which are members of the Lax hierarchy (Lax 1968), have played a fundamental role in the study of nonlinear systems because they simulate many physical systems (Scott {\it et al} 1973), admit many conservation laws and the multi-soliton solutions can be given in analytic form.
 The KdV equation and its generalisation Kadomtsev-Petviashvli (KP) equation have also played an important role in pure mathematics because of their connection to algebraic curves, Jacobian varieties, vector bundles on curves, Schur polynomials and infinite dimensional Grassmannians (Mulase 1984).

 The connection between N-soliton solutions of the KdV equation

-and reflectionless potentials with $N$ boundstates in non-relativistic Quantum Mechanics is well known (Kay and Moses 1956, Gardner {\it et al} 1967, Scott {\it et al} 1973 ,Thacker {\it et al} 1978).
+and reflectionless potentials with $N$ bound states in non-relativistic Quantum Mechanics is well known (Kay and Moses 1956, Gardner {\it et al} 1967, Scott {\it et al} 1973 ,Thacker {\it et al} 1978).
 The KdV equation is the $m=1$ member of the Lax hierarchy of equations (Lax 1968, Caudrey {\it et al} 1976) defined by

 where $[L_j]$ satisfy